ouchunrun/extensions-examples/chrome.tabCapture.getMediaStreamId/README.md

 ## Overview

-In this sample, clicking the action button starts recording the current tab in an offscreen document.
-After 30 seconds, or once the action button is clicked again, the recording ends and is saved as a download.
+In this sample, clicking the action button starts recording the current tab in an offscreen document. once the action button is clicked again, the recording ends and is saved as a download.

+Can capture audio and video of the current page